First-year head coach talks about the state of the Green Wave and this weekend's opponent, UL-Lafayette

 A native New Orleanian, Johnson has coached in various capacities during his career at some of the top high school football programs in the state of Louisiana, including twice at nearby St. Augustine High School (2005/2009-11), O. Perry Walker High School (2000-05) and John F. Kennedy High School (1997-98).

 Johnson also brings collegiate experience to the Green Wave staff.
-He coached at Millsaps College in Jackson, Mississippi from 2005-09.
+He coached at Millsaps College in Jackson, Mississippi, from 2005-09.

 Prior to SAHS, Johnson was the wide receivers/tight end/special teams (return) coach and recruiting coordinator at Millsaps College.
 During his time with the Majors, he helped the team to a Southern Collegiate Athletic Conference title in 2006 and tied for the championship in 2008.
 Millsaps recorded a 20-1 overall record in conference play from 2006-08 and the 2008 Majors completed the season ranked No. 3 in the nation.

-Fifteen of Johnson's receivers received all-conference honors over a four-year period.
+Fifteen of Johnson's receivers earned all-conference honors over a four-year period.
 Among those receivers who Johnson played an influential role in helping was Eric McCarty, who completed his career as the school's all-time leader for receptions and tied the record for touchdowns scored.
 Chris Jackson went on to win a Grey Cup with the Calgary Stampede and he also coached Milton Collins, who also went on to play for Calgary.

 Before that, Johnson began his first stint at St. Augustine High School as the passing coordinator and wide receiver/tight ends coach in 2005, but left to pursue the college opportunity as Millsaps College later that year.